WebGL Background Bump Mapping

 (0,0)x(viewportX,viewportY) is mapped to a square

-Subtle tiling textures can be found at Subtle Patterns.
+The tiling textures used on this page were found at Subtle Patterns.

 The image is represented in the XY plane.
 The normal is simply

 (0,0,+z) area, and use the mouse to control the X and Y positions of the light.
 The Phong reflection model is used for shading.
-The specular component is messed up, as you’ll see if you increase rho.
 Since the viewport is defined to be between

 (-1,-1)x(1,1), we can easily reason about the position of the light in this space.